National Firearms Agreement

-The National Firearms Agreement (NFA), also sometimes called the National Agreement on Firearms, the National Firearms Agreement and Buyback Program, or the Nationwide Agreement on Firearms, was an agreement concerning firearm control made by Australasian Police Ministers' Council (APMC) in 1996, in response to the Port Arthur massacre that killed 35 people.
-Four days after the killings, Australian Prime Minister John Howard told Parliament “We need to achieve a total prohibition on the ownership, possession, sale and importation of all automatic and semi-automatic weapons.
+The National Firearms Agreement (NFA), also sometimes called the National Agreement on Firearms, the National Firearms Agreement and Buyback Program, or the Nationwide Agreement on Firearms, is an agreement concerning firearm control made by the Australasian Police Ministers' Council (APMC) in 1996, in response to the Port Arthur massacre that killed 35 people.
+Four days after the killings, prime minister John Howard told Parliament “We need to achieve a total prohibition on the ownership, possession, sale and importation of all automatic and semi-automatic weapons.
 That will be the essence of the proposal that will be put by the Commonwealth government at the meeting on Friday...".
-The laws to give effect to the Agreement were passed by Australian State governments only 12 days after the Port Arthur massacre.
+The APMC would agree to and form the NFA 12 days after the massacre on 10 May 1996.

 The NFA placed tight control on semi-automatic and fully automatic weapons but permitted their use by a small number of licensed individuals who required them for a purpose other than "personal protection".
-The act included a gun buy-back provision.
+The Act included a gun buy-back provision.

 Negotiation and implementation of the Agreement was originally coordinated in 1996 by Prime Minister Howard.
 Since then the Agreement has continued to have support from both Labor and Coalition Federal Governments.

 The Australian Police Ministers Council (APMC), comprising state and federal police ministers, meets at least every six months at which issues including the NFA are discussed.
 Changes to the NFA require the unanimous agreement of all governments.
 At a meeting on 21 October 2016, it was agreed to hold a firearm amnesty by mid-2017.

-A study found that there were no mass shooting deaths of five or more in Australia from 1997 through 2006; the authors said that it is impossible to prove the agreement was the cause.
+A 2006 study found that in the decade proceeding the gun law reforms, there were no fatal mass shooting and a decrease in firearm deaths, particularly suicides.
+The authors concluded that the removal of large numbers of rapid-firing firearms from the population may be an effective way to reduce mass shootings and firearm homicides and suicides.

 Provisions

 The Agreement includes a number of provisions.
 It was agreed to establish a temporary firearm buyback program for firearms that were once legal now made illegal, that according to the Council on Foreign Relations bought over 650,000 firearms.
 This program, which cost $230 million, was paid for by an increase in the country's taxes.

 The law created a national firearm registry, a 28-day waiting period for firearm sales, and tightened firearm licensing rules.
 The law requires anyone wishing to possess or use a firearm with some exceptions, be over the age of 12.
 Owners must be at least 18 years of age, have secure storage for their firearms and provide a "genuine reason" for doing so.

+In April 2024, national cabinet agreed to set up a national gun registry following the death of two police officers in Wieambilla, Queensland.
+This will take up to four years to become fully functional.